Select Page

 Window collisions are also an issue that affects hummingbirds and treatments for your glass should be taken into consideration whenever you are putting up feeders or naturalizing the habitat near your home.

 For those who use traditional hummingbird nectar feeders, it is very important that you follow a few guidelines.
-First, make sure that you clean your feeder with hot, soapy water every couple of weeks.
+First, make sure that you clean your feeder with hot, soapy water weekly.
 For heavily soiled feeders, you can use a vinegar solution or a very mild bleach solution – just be sure to rinse well.

 When purchasing a feeder, make sure it has a large opening so that you can clean the inside of the feeder thoroughly.